-In the past six months, the e-commerce industry in Malaysia is rapidly growing and becoming a competitive industry, especially with the current global pandemic fueled by the increase of smartphone penetration in the country.
+The eCommerce industry in Malaysia continues to grow steadily, fueled by the COVID-19-related online services and the increase of smartphone penetration in the country.
 Malaysia is now an attractive market for eCommerce in Southeast Asia due to its dynamic economy and developed infrastructure for digital technologies.

-In 2020, 80% of the population of the country population are active internet users (26.7 million) and has a high rate of mobile phone penetration (83%).
-As of January 2020, there are 26 million social media users and 40.7 million mobile connections in Malaysia.
+In 2021, 80 percent of the population of Malaysia’s population are active internet users (27.4 million) and mobile phone penetration is high (84.2 percent).
+As of January 2021, there are 28 million social media users and 39.99 million mobile connections in Malaysia.

 - Accelerate seller adoption of eCommerce